Matt Vierling Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The 7.4 strikeouts per nine innings put together by the Guardians pitching staff ranks last in the league.
+- The pitching staff for the Guardians has a collective 7.5 K/9, the second-worst in the league.

-- The Guardians' 3.77 team ERA ranks ninth across all MLB pitching staffs.
+- The Guardians have the ninth-ranked team ERA across all MLB pitching staffs (3.73).

-- Guardians pitchers combine to surrender 34 home runs (one per game), the ninth-fewest in the league.
+- Guardians pitchers combine to give up 35 home runs (one per game), the eighth-fewest in the league.

-- Bibee (1-0) pitches for the Guardians to make his third start of the season.
+- The Guardians are sending Battenfield (0-3) out for his fifth start of the season.
+He is 0-3 with a 4.07 ERA and 21 strikeouts through 24 1/3 innings pitched.

-- In his most recent time out on Tuesday, the right-hander tossed 5 1/3 innings against the New York Yankees, allowing two earned runs while surrendering four hits.
+- The right-hander's last time out was on Friday against the Minnesota Twins, when he threw seven innings, surrendering two earned runs while giving up two hits.

+- The 25-year-old has put up an ERA of 4.07, with 7.8 strikeouts per nine innings, in five games this season.
+Opponents have a .207 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.